-About a decade or so ago I started reading my hometown newspaper, The Columbus Dispatch, again after years of getting my news from the newer internet sources like Google.
+About a decade or so ago I started reading my hometown newspaper, The Columbus Dispatch, again after years of getting my news from the newer internet sources like Google and other internet sources.
 The primary reason for the switch was one of nostalgia: I could read the print edition format right on my iPad which reminded me of when I used to spread the actual print edition wide open – especially to read the comics.

 It was then that I started to do the Jumble puzzle again which was also quite nostalgic.
 My ‘Jumbling’ started my senior year of high school in my afternoon study hall.
 I had already been accepted to Ohio State so studying was the last thing on my mind.
 Given this mindset, it was near impossible for me to sit still and so I caused a bit of mischief.
 The teacher in charge of study hall was Ms. Hebert and she’d had it with me after I’d floated a paper airplane across the cafeteria where study hall was held.